Gunther-Schulz/rclone-bisync-manager/README.md

 ## Handling Errors

 If the script encounters critical errors, it logs them and may require manual intervention.
-Check the error log file `bisync_error.log` for concise information and the main logfile `bisync.log` for detailed information.
+Check the error log file `sync_error.log` for concise information and the main logfile `sync.log` for detailed information.

 ## Automating Synchronization with Cron (Example)